Blackie Wangerin

 Ervin "Blackie" Wangerin (April 4, 1935 – April 14, 2024) was an American NASCAR Winston Cup driver from Bloomington, Minnesota.
 In 1971, he attempted to qualify for the Daytona 500 but did not make it past the qualifying race.
 He returned to the series in 1977 and made at least one start every season thereafter until 1984.
 In 1978, he made ten starts with a best finish of fifteenth at Pocono Raceway and finished 37th in points.
 The following year he made seven starts with another best finish of fifteenth, this time at Charlotte Motor Speedway, and despite making three fewer starts, finished two places better in 35th.
 Wangerin never drove in more than three races in a season after that and made his final Cup start in the 1984 Warner W. Hodgdon Carolina 500 at Rockingham.

-His son Troy Wangerin is also a stock car driver who as of 2009 participated part-time in the ARCA RE/MAX series.
+Wangerin's son Troy is also a stock car driver who as of 2009 participated part-time in the ARCA RE/MAX series.

-Blackie Wangerin died in Daytona Beach, Florida on April 14, 2024, at the age of 89.
+Wangerin died in Daytona Beach, Florida on April 14, 2024, at the age of 89.